Update: June 2017

 The Fords Colony Homeowner Association Board must consider this matter because the property has already been made part of the FCHOA.
 It is their intention to work with the developer to make the neighborhood one that fits into the architectural style of Ford’s Colony and enhances the community as a whole.

-Below are a few homes built by the developer that might be offered at Parke at Westport.
+Below are a few homes built by the developer that might be offered at Parke at Fords Colony.
 They are being marketed in the mid $500’s in Richmond.
 I would expect similar homes/ plans/ finishes and pricing but will not have confirmation until down the road.

-I would be happy to keep you updated on further developments in Parke at Westport or any of the other new home communities being developed in James City County ,Williamsburg or Hampton Roads areas of Virginia.
+I would be happy to keep you updated on further developments in Parke at Westport or any of the other new home communities being developed in James City County ,Williamsburg, Richmond or the Hampton Roads areas of Virginia.

 Psst.I’m a real estate agent.